-Despite what the media tries to tell us, some women are actually born with breasts that are too large.
+Some women are actually born with breasts that are too large.
 They can not only throw off the aesthetic contour of your torso, making you look heavier than you are, but having overly large breasts can be emotionally traumatizing.
 Most potential breast reduction patients developed their breasts early.
 They spent much of their youth, when kids can be so cruel, being teased and made to feel incredibly self-conscious.
 Heavy, pendulous breasts may also lead to significant physical issues such as back, neck and shoulder pain.
-A breast reduction is a surgical procedure to reduce the size of your breasts and improve their overall shape and contour.
+A breast reduction is a surgical procedure to reduce the size of your breasts with a secondary benefit of improving their overall shape and contour.
 The result is a chest that is lifted and more proportional to the rest of your body.

 *Each patient is unique and individual results may vary

 If you are bothered by the size and/or shape of your breasts, schedule a breast reduction consultation with Dr. Doherty at one of his Boston area offices to be assessed in person.
 Any cosmetic procedure must be tailored to the individual anatomy of the patient.
 This is crucial for a successful outcome.
 During your meeting, Dr. Doherty will listen carefully to what bothers you about your breasts.
 For some patients, it’s the overall size.
 For others who may have asymmetrical breasts, it’s the shape.
 For most, it’s a combination of the two.
 Next, he will perform a thorough physical exam to assess your nipple position in relation to the inframammary fold or crease beneath your breast, skin tone and elasticity as well as the “weight” of your breast tissue.
 Together, you will come up with a treatment plan that suits your body, your goals and your lifestyle.

 Who is an Ideal Candidate for a Breast Reduction?